YangH9/YangH9.github.io/README.md

 # minesweeper
 扫雷

-git subtree push --prefix dist origin example
+git subtree push --prefix dist origin dist

 This template should help get you started developing with Vue 3 in Vite.